-- Talk to their child about school and what goes on there.
-Take a positive interest in their child's work and educational progress - Instil the value of education and regular school attendance within the home - Encourage their child to look to the future and have aspirations - Contact the school if their child is absent to let them know the reason why and the expected date of return.
-Follow this up with a note where possible. - Avoid unnecessary absences.
-Wherever possible make appointments for the Doctors, Dentists etc. outside of school hours. - Ask the school for help if their child is experiencing difficulties - Inform the school of any change in circumstances that may impact on their child's attendance. - Support the school; take every opportunity to get involved in their child's education, form a positive relationship with school and acknowledge the importance of children receiving the same messages from both school and home - Encourage routine at home, for example, bed times, home work, preparing school bag and uniform the evening before
+Talk to their child about school and what goes on there.
+Take a positive interest in their child's work and educational progress

+- Instil the value of education and regular school attendance within the home - Encourage their child to look to the future and have aspirations - Contact the school if their child is absent to let them know the reason why and the expected date of return.
+Follow this up with a note where possible.

+Avoid unnecessary absences.
+Wherever possible make appointments for the Doctors, Dentists etc. outside of school hours.

+Ask the school for help if their child is experiencing difficulties

+Inform the school of any change in circumstances that may impact on their child's attendance.

+Support the school; take every opportunity to get involved in their child's education, form a positive relationship with school and acknowledge the importance of children receiving the same messages from both school and home

+Encourage routine at home, for example, bed times, home work, preparing school bag and uniform the evening before

-- Not keep their child off school to go shopping, to help at home or to look after other members of the family - Avoid taking their child on family holidays during term-time.
+Not keep their child off school without a good reason, i.e. illness, family circumstances such as a bereavement etc, not to go shopping, have a haircut, celebrate a birthday, to help at home or to look after other members of the family

+Avoid taking their child on family holidays during term-time.